ErpNetDocs/tech/modules/crm/sales/definitions/define-customers.md

 For example, if the **Default Currency** is set to BGN, all sales with that customer will be automatically conducted in that currency.

+You have the ability to **modify** each default value when creating the sales order itself.

 > [!NOTE]
 >
-> You have the ability to **modify** each default value when creating the sales order itself.
+> The screenshots taken for this article are from v24 of the platform.